-A couple of years ago I stopped buying new items for the fun of it after realizing I would never live long enough to wear everything more than twice which is a waste.
+A couple of years ago, I stopped buying new items for the fun of it after realizing I would never live long enough to wear everything more than twice, which is a waste.
 I have been selling, donating, and giving away things to friends.
-Fewer neutral pieces in solid colors and high-quality fabrics serve me well and are worn much more often.
+Fewer pieces in neutral solid colors and high-quality fabrics serve me well and are worn much more often.

 Before buying something new, I ask myself a few questions.
 Would I wear it tonight?
 Will it go with 90% of the other items I own?
 Is it something I honestly need?
-If I answer no to any of these questions, it goes back on the rack or stays on the website.
-If you love all the items in your closet and you own different textures, and fabrics in solid colors that work together, you will never again say, “I have nothing to wear!”
+If I answer no to these questions, it goes back on the rack or stays on the website.
+If you love all the items in your closet and you own different textures and fabrics in solid colors that work together, you will never again say, “I have nothing to wear!”
 Accessories can personalize and update the basic pieces in a variety of ways.

-We enjoyed a delicious wild caught fish entrée with basil pesto and mushrooms at Gourmet & Company in Johnson City.
-When we eat out, we look for salads, sides of steamed vegetables, wild caught fish, or organic chicken dishes.
-Some restaurants are thankfully starting to offer vegetarian dishes which usually are our first choices.
+We enjoyed a delicious wild-caught fish entrée with basil pesto and mushrooms at Gourmet & Company in Johnson City.
+When we eat out, we look for salads, sides of steamed vegetables, wild-caught fish, or organic chicken dishes.
+Some restaurants are thankfully starting to offer vegetarian dishes, which usually are our first choices.